 Covers the history of the evolution of the earth through the ages.
 Studies the formation of the universe, the solar system, and the beginning of the earth.
 Looks at the fossil record, glaciers, arid lands, the earth's resources, depositional environments, and the earth's history.
 Special emphasis is given to the geology of southern Oregon and various provinces of the in the Pacific Northwest when possible.
-Prerequisites: RD30 or RD90 and WR30 or WR90, or designated placement test scores; G101 and/or G102 recommended.
-Offered spring term.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test scores; G101 and/or G102 recommended.